back295/Udacity-Capstone-Snake-Game/README.md

 2. Your can check the player histories in the snake.txt file.
 Your could see who is the best player.

+## Rubic items matched ##

+### Object Oriented Programming - Use OOP techniques ###

+To meet this requirement, I created three new classes, including `Player`, `GameData` and `GameManager` (inside data.h and gamemanager.h).
+Player class holds the player information, such as name, age and score. `GameData` class holds the vector of players and orginizes methods to store player information to the text file. `GameManager` to control the game and interact with users.

+### Object Oriented Programming - Use appropiate access specifiers ###

+To fulfill this requirement, I used private class member, mostly.
+For instance, in the Player class, the memeber data are name, age, score, all of them is private (line 9 - 11), or class GameData, vector of players is also private (line 27).

+### Object Oriented Programming - Class constructor utilize member initialization list ###

+You can see, all the new classes have constructor using member initialization list.
+Inside data.h file, line 10 - 17 and the gamemanager.h file, line 7.

+### Loops, Funtions, I/O - C++ functions and control structures ###

+In this project, I used variety of control structures, including if/else, if/else if/ else, while, do/while, switch/case, (inside gamemanager.cpp, line 10 - 97, data.cpp line 40).

+### Loops, Funtions, I/O - Interact with file ###

+In the `GameData` class, I have some methods to interact with the text file, like `GameData::ReadPlayerData` line 40, `GameData::StorePlayerData` line 25.

+### Loops, Funtions, I/O - Accept user input and process input ###

+When user enter your age, only number characters are accepted and it is between 10 and 99.
+With the game menu, you have to press correct keyword to control the game, if not correct, you need to re-enter again.
+You can see it in the `GameManager::GameManagerInit()` line 10 in the gamemanager.cpp file.

+### Memory Management - Use references in function declarations ###

+With this requirement, I often use passing by reference in my funtions.
+You can see some methods in `GameData` class, such as `GameData::StorePlayerData` line 25, `GameData::AddNewPlayer` line 80 or `Player::operator<` line 21 in the data.cpp file.

+### Memory Management - Use smart pointer ###

+I used `std::unique_ptr` with `GameData` member in the `GameManager` class, to make exclusive ownership with the `GameData`.

+### Memory Management - RAII techinuque ###

+I usued `gameManger` in the main file as a local variable and combine with smart pointer, the resource will be freed automatically when it out of scope.
+And I usually use local variable for automatically free the occupied memory.

+### Concurrency - Use multithreding ###

+I cread another thread using member function to make the obstacle.
+Every 10 seconds, a new obstacle is created.
+Use can see line 24 in the game.cpp file.

+### Concurrency - Use mutex or lock ###

+In the game class, I created a thread and a mutex lock.
+Mutex is used to synchronize data (vector of obstacle) and avoid data racing (running and snake.alive).
+Please check the game.cpp for more detailed.

 ## CC Attribution-ShareAlike 4.0 International